growupboron/agl-docs/docs/0_Getting_Started/2_Building_AGL_Image/5_1_x86_Emulation_and_Hardware.md

 ## 3. Deploying the AGL Demo Image

-Deploying the image consists of decompressing the image and then booting it using either QEMU or VirtualBox.
+Deploying the image consists of decompressing the image and then booting it using either QEMU, VirtualBox or physical system.

-### Boot the Image:

-The following steps show you how to boot the image with QEMU or VirtualBox.

 #### 1. QEMU